 The most important use of the Tarot Keys is to evoke thought.
-The value of the images in the Keys is their ability to remind the user of knowledge and understanding that is pre-existing in his/her consciousness, but of which they are often unaware, and bring it through into normal consciousness.
+The value of the images in the Keys is their ability to remind the user of knowledge and understanding that is pre-existing in his/her consciousness, but of which they are often unaware.
+The Tarot Keys bring this knowledge back into normal consciousness.
 Every one of the Keys corresponds to something in your make up.
-For example meditation with Key 1, will help you to develop a sharper power of concentration and attention.
-Meditation with Key 2, will improve your powers of recollection.
-Meditation with Key 3, will develop your creative imagination.
+For example meditation with Key 1: The Magician will help you to develop a sharper power of concentration and attention.
+Meditation with Key 2: The High Priestess will improve your powers of recollection.
+Meditation with Key 3: The Empress, will develop your creative imagination.
 And so on, through all 22 cards.
-Try one Key daily and just look at it for 5 minutes.
-Take some time to think about the specific consciousness power it is meant to evoke.
+Try one Tarot Key daily and just look at it for 5 minutes.
+Take some time to think about the specific consciousness it is meant to evoke.
 Make a loose leaf notebook of your feeling and thoughts during your Tarot Key Mediation time.
-Often as you are looking at a Key, it will suggest some new idea, Make a note of it immediately.
+Often as you are looking at a Tarot Key, it will suggest some new idea, make a note of it immediately.

 Focusing on a Fire Letter along with the appropriate Tarot symbolism triggers archetypal energy that will manifest into certain situations and experiences in our everyday life.
 The images of the Tarot cards are reflective of certain archetypical energies that have been fed by powerful thoughtform energies sent by metaphysical students throughout history.

 The usual attributions of the Trumps to the Paths is shown in the above diagram, but some occultist offer slightly different assignments.
 There are basically four systems that define how to make the Hebrew letter correlations to the Major Arcana.